 This document is usually required by banks when opening a business bank account.
 If you form a company online through Rapid Formations, you will receive a digital copy of your Certificate of Incorporation by email as soon as your company formation application has been approved by Companies House.

-Most company name are acceptable to Companies House, but there are a few rules to be aware of:
+Most company names are acceptable to Companies House, but there are a few rules to be aware of:

 It's easy to find out if a company name is available - and if it contains any sensitive words - by using the free online name checker on our homepage.